dsccommunity/CertificateDsc/source/DSCResources/DSC_PfxImport/README.md

 The resource is used to import a PFX certificate into a Windows certificate store.

+## Credentials for Importing a Private Key

+Depending on your operating system and domain configuration, you may need to use a local or domain administrator credential to import certificates with a private key.
+To do this, set the `PsDscRunAsCredential` parameter with this resource to the credential of a local or domain administrator for this machine.

 ## Requirements

 - Target machine must be running Windows Server 2008 R2 or later.